techgraphics/techgraphics.github.io/_skills/css3.md

 ---
 title: CSS3 - Cascading Style Sheets Level 3
-description: A style sheet language used for specifying the visual presentation of a document written in a markup language.
+description: A style sheet language used for specifying the visual presentation styling of a document written in a markup language.
 proficiency: 1
 parentCategory: Web Development
 categoryLevel: 1